containers/virtcontainers/hack/virtc/README.md

 ```
 # ./virtc container create -id=1 -pod-id=306ecdcf-0a6f-4a06-a03e-86a7b868ffc8 -rootfs="/tmp/bundles/busybox/rootfs" -cmd="/bin/ifconfig"
 ```
-This should generate the following output:
+This will generate output similar to the following:
 ```
-Created container 1
+Container 1 created
 ```

 #### Start an existing container
 ```
 # ./virtc container start -id=1 -pod-id=306ecdcf-0a6f-4a06-a03e-86a7b868ffc8
 ```
-This should generate the following output:
+This will generate output similar to the following:
 ```
 Container 1 started
 ```